tradecblood/5_minute_trader_training/README.md

 ---

-# 👋 Welcome to the 5‑Minute Trader Slower Paced Study Group
+# 👋 Welcome to the 5MT Slower Paced Study Group

 Hey — glad you're here.
 Before we get into the rules and the roadmap, I wanted to take a moment to say why this group exists and how it's going to work.